Patricio-Avila/Drata-Assignment/README.md

 -''

+----------Run project instructions--------

-Once the wizard end, please go to the wdio.conf.js file and searh fo the baseUrl variable and set it as: baseUrl: '',
+1. Once the wizard end, please go to the wdio.conf.js file and searh fo the baseUrl variable and set it as: baseUrl: '',

-at this point you shall see the folowing docs:
+2.  at this point you shall see the folowing docs:

 node_modules(Folder)